 I was working for Eccles & Scott of Halifax at the time, my boss asked us all to apply for the licence, and we were issued an HGV stamp on our ordinary licence until the correct ones were in full-time use, no test was required, and they were issued by Grandfather rights.

-I had to cover it over completely with blankets to soundproof it, which also doubled up as a draught proofer as well, in an effort to keep some heat in on cold winter mornings, which never worked, by the way.
+Most of us had a blanket to cover the engine cover to soundproof it, which also doubled up as a draught proofer as well, in an effort to keep some heat in on cold winter mornings, which by the way, never worked.
+I can tell you now, that the noise from the road and the engine, and the cold still got through.

-In the dark cold winters mornings at 0300/0400, I would go down to the yard in Halifax to get ready for my day’s work which would more than likely take me away for a week or a few days.
+In the dark cold winters mornings of the 60s and 70s at 0300/0400, I would drag myself out of a nice warm bed to go down to the yard in Halifax to get ready for my day’s work which would more than likely take me away for a week or even a few days.

-My load was 2 high and a roller of Aussie’s, they were big heavy woolen bales bound for some funny sounding continent far away on the other side of the world, my job was to get them to the docks in London’s East End, and all the way there it was old roads to the A1 and through every little town and village, high streets, the lot, and the reason for that was, there were no motorways or bypasses that were built and ready to use, they were still in the process of constructing them, so it took the whole day to get to London.
+My load was 2 high and a roller of Aussie’s, they were big heavy woolen bales bound for some funny sounding continent far away on the other side of the world, and my job was to get them safely to the docks in London’s East End.

-In those days It was considered to be very rude to drive in the dark with your headlights on, which sounds a bit strange now, to say the least, when the lorries in those days came equipped with very small candle like sidelights, no health and safety here then!
+In those days It was considered by lorry drivers, very rude to drive in the dark with your headlights on, which sounds a bit strange now, to say the least, especially when the lorries in those days came equipped with very small candle like sidelights, no health and safety here then!

 The first little wagon of my own at the time was an Albion Clydesdale 4 legger flatbed, I named her “The Flying Scotsman” she was only capable of doing 45 m.p.h. flat out, unless you knocked it into whispering seventh downhill, then it would start to run away with you, so you needed to take care when operating in this mode, and always took a run down a hill to get your speed up for the oncoming uphill bit.

-Excitement took hold of me the closer I got to London, I suppose I was a little nervous too, after all this was the big city, and I was a died in the wool country boy, so I found it a bit daunting, to say the least, I also had to use a map and an A to Z ..no sat nav, and no mobile phone, so it was public call boxes which were the only means of communication with the boss.
+Excitement took hold of me the closer I got to London, I suppose I was a little nervous too, after all this was the big city, and I was a died in the wool country boy, so I found it a bit daunting, to say the least, I also had to use a map and an A to Z ..no sat nav, and no mobile phone, so it was public call boxes which were the only means of communication with the boss, thank goodness I was being looked after by the older lads in our small convoy.

 RIP..
 Beaty me dear.